ma-anwar/TeleMeThere/README.md

 2. This plugin uses another library to use sqlite databases.
 This library was created by PatPeter.
 You need to download it's Jar file from [here] (http://dev.bukkit.org/server-mods/sqlibrary/files/5-sqlibrary-4-2/).
 His Github can be found [here](https://github.com/PatPeter/SQLibrary) and he also has a [Bukkit-Dev page](http://dev.bukkit.org/server-mods/sqlibrary/).
+The latest version of the plugin is comaptible with SQLibrary 6.0 and 4.0.
 3. Now just take these Jar files and drop them into your plugins directory.
 A database will automatically be created once the plugin is run.
 4. Enjoy and give me feedback!